BodenmillerGroup/napari-imc/README.md

 Imaging Mass Cytometry (IMC) file type support for napari

-Open .mcd/.txt files and interactively view panoramas and multi-channel acquisitions using napari
+Open .mcd/.txt files and interactively view panoramas and multi-channel acquisitions co-registered in the machine's coordinate system using napari

 ## Requirements

 This package requires Python 3.7 or newer.

-Python package dependencies are listed in [requirements.txt](https://github.com/BodenmillerGroup/napari-imc/blob/main/requirements.txt).
+Python package dependencies are listed in [requirements.txt](https://github.com/BodenmillerGroup/napari-imc/blob/master/requirements.txt).

 Please note that napari is under active development.
+Using virtual environments is strongly encouraged.

 Currently, this package supports napari 0.4.5 and newer.

-Using virtual environments is strongly recommended.

 ## Installation